List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Conclusion

 Determining the computational complexity of {\sc Li $k$-col} for $k\geq 3$ when restricted to comb-convex bipartite graphs was stated as an open problem by Bonomo-Braberman et al.~\cite{flavia}.
 Subsequently, the same authors proved that the problem is NP-complete for $k\geq 4$~\cite{brettell_arxiv}, but the complexity for $k=3$ was still left open.
 In this paper, we resolve this question by showing that {\sc Li $3$-col} is solvable in polynomial time even for caterpillar-convex bipartite graphs, a superclass of comb-convex bipartite graphs.

-Recall that if mim-width is bounded for a graph class $\mathcal{G}$, then {\sc Li k-col} is polynomially solvable when it is restricted to $\mathcal{G}$.
-Polynomial time solvability of {\sc Li k-col} on circular convex graphs is shown by demonstrating that mim-width is bounded for this graph class ~\cite{flavia}.
-On the other hand, there are graph classes for which {\sc Li 3-col} is tractable but mim-width is unbounded, such as star convex bipartite graphs~\cite{brettell_arxiv}.
+Recall that if mim-width is bounded for a graph class $\mathcal{G}$, then {\sc Li $k$-col} is polynomially solvable when it is restricted to $\mathcal{G}$.
+Polynomial-time solvability of {\sc Li $k$-col} on circular convex graphs is shown by demonstrating that mim-width is bounded for this graph class ~\cite{flavia}.
+On the other hand, there are graph classes for which {\sc Li 3-col} is tractable but mim-width is unbounded, such as star-convex bipartite graphs~\cite{brettell_arxiv}.
 By combining our result with Theorem~3 in~\cite{flavia}, we conclude that caterpillar-convex bipartite graphs and comb-convex bipartite graphs also belong to this type of graph classes.

-On a much larger graph class, chordal bipartite graphs, the computational complexity of {\sc Li $3$-col} is still open \cite{huang}.
+On a much larger graph class, chordal bipartite graphs, the computational complexity of {\sc Li $3$-col} is still open~\cite{huang}.

 Finally, as for future work, it would be interesting to see whether one can modify and extend Algorithm~\ref{algo2} to recognize comb-convex bipartite graphs.